 - Port of Loading (POL) & Port of Discharge (POD)

 - Currency (most commonly USD)

 - Shipment type (by Full Container – FCL, or Less-than-Container-Load LCL Cargo).

-Contact your freight forwarder to get a confirmed quotation to get products shipped through to your location.
-Most Global Trade shipments are sold on FOB IncoTerms (Free-On-Board) which means that the consignee (buyer) will have to pay for all additional costs and charges AFTER the goods have been loaded on board the vessel for export.
+You can contact a freight forwarder to get a confirmed quotation to get products shipped through to your location.
+Most global trade shipments are sold on the FOB Incoterm® (Free-On-Board) which means that the consignee (buyer) will pay for all additional costs and charges after the goods have been loaded on board the vessel for export.

 A freight forwarder’s quote will usually be itemized to show all of the fees involved.
 This includes:

-- International Seafreight from Port of Loading to Port of Discharge (usually in USD) – Note sea freight rate vary throughout the year and you will have to confirm the validity date of your prices.
+- International Seafreight from Port of Loading to Port of Discharge (usually in USD) – Note seafreight and airfreight rates vary throughout the year so you will have to confirm the validity date.